DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Complex adequacy decisions, Standard Contractual Clauses, and Binding Corporate Rules.

-Business Impact: International data flows are simpler under DPDP but may face future restrictions as the negative list expands.
+International data flows are simpler under DPDP but may face future restrictions as the negative list expands.

 Enforcement and Penalties